 A unique opportunity to live and work as an international intern in Hong Kong, with StandOut Internships.

-An internship provides direct experience of working in a particular role and is usually undertaken by students and graduates who know what type of job they want to do.
+An internship provides direct experience of working in a particular role and is usually undertaken by those who know what type of job they want to do

 Employers often use internships to assess a student's/graduate's capability and look to recruit employees from their interns rather than advertise their vacancies.
 Therefore you should apply for an internship in which you have a real interest or some prior experience.